 When it comes to nonessentials we answer to Jesus, not each other.
-We're all at different stages of maturity.

-There may be healthy reasons why a weaker brother holds on to convictions you've felt free to lay aside.
+We're all at different stages of spiritual maturity.
+There may be valid reasons a weaker brother holds on to convictions that you felt free to lay aside.